-Both Alpine and Williams recorded retirements with both cars at the 2023 Australian Grand Prix, while McLaren recorded their first double retirement in three years at the 2022 Sao Paulo Grand Prix.
+Four teams recorded double DNFs during the 2023 season, while McLaren recorded their first double retirement in three years at the 2022 Sao Paulo Grand Prix.
 But when was the last double DNF for every F1 team on the current grid?

-Alfa Romeo recorded their most recent double DNF at the 2023 Sao Paulo Grand Prix.
+Alfa Romeo (now racing as Sauber, or Stake) recorded their most recent double DNF at the 2023 Sao Paulo Grand Prix.
 Both drivers retired with mechanical issues – Zhou Guanyu suffered engine issues, while a hydraulic issue for Valtteri Bottas ended the team’s race on Lap 39 of 71.

 The team’s previous double DNF came at the 2022 British Grand prix, where Zhou was eliminated in a scary crash at the very start of the race, while Bottas retired from the race before the halfway point, pulling into the pits on Lap 21 with gearbox issues.